ASEAN Infrastructure Fund (AIF)

-The ASEAN Infrastructure Fund (AIF) is a dedicated fund established by ADB and ASEAN member nations to address the ASEAN region's infrastructure development needs by mobilizing regional savings, including foreign exchange reserves.
+The ASEAN Infrastructure Fund (AIF) is a dedicated fund established by the ASEAN member nations and ADB to address the ASEAN region's infrastructure development needs by mobilizing regional savings, including foreign exchange reserves.
 All AIF-financed infrastructure projects are also cofinanced by ADB funds.
 The AIF is an integral part of ASEAN’s efforts to strengthen regional connectivity.

 ADB is the AIF's administrator, and ADB also provides technical support.
 ADB's Regional Cooperation and Operations Coordination Division, Southeast Asia Department, is the focal point for the administration of the AIF.
 ADB also acts as a cofinancier and the lender of record for AIF loans.

 The AIF provides loans to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
 Examples include renewable energy plants, roads or highways, and transmission and power grid development.

 In 2018, recognizing the need to make infrastructure financing accessible to all, as well as the urgency to mobilize green finance in response to the region’s climate and environmental concerns, two new facilities were created within the AIF on a three-year pilot basis: an Inclusive Finance Facility and an ASEAN Catalytic Green Finance Facility.
 The Inclusive Finance (IF) Facility will offer limited concessional loans to members that fall within ADB’s Group A classification.
 The ASEAN Catalytic Green Finance Facility (ACGF) aims to leverage the AIF’s existing resources to bridge the viability gap for green infrastructure projects and attract private capital into these projects, helping member countries achieve environmental and climate targets.